 Unlike many parts of South America that have seen indigenous cultures introducing dishes into the cuisine of the country, Uruguay has a cuisine that is almost entirely made of dishes imported from Europe.
-However, the variety of influences means that there are Spanish, Italian, British, German and other European influences to be found in Uruguayan cuisine, which gives it a varied and interesting range of foods on offer.
+The variety of influences means that there are Spanish, Italian, British, German, and other European influences to be found in Uruguayan cuisine, which gives it a varied and interesting range of foods on offer.

-There are also several types of food that are served and eaten in a different way to the method that they would normally be used in Europe.
+There are also several types of food that are served and eaten differently from how they would normally be in Europe.
 One important feature of Uruguayan cuisine is the use of beef, with Uruguayans being the world's top consumers of beef per person.

 This traditional barbecue is to be found across South America and is certainly an event that is worth enjoying if you do get the opportunity to visit Uruguay.
 Asado is a barbecue over an open fire, and while many people will see lamb, goat, or other meats being used, there is no doubt that in Uruguay, beef is the king of the asado barbecue.

 These events are often shared meals on weekends or special holidays.
 The people of a local area will come together, with the hosts preparing the asado and visitors bringing side dishes or salads with them, to make for a wonderful social occasion.

 Like many countries in South America, the empanada is a European type of pastry that is commonly filled with beef or ham and cheese, although there are a variety of fillings available, including many that are only found in specific regions of the country.
 These are often some of the best examples of fast food available, while bakeries will also sometimes prepare sweet versions of the pastries.

 One distinctive version of the dish is the Empanada Gallega, which was brought to Uruguay by Galician immigrants, and sees the pastry filled with fish, onions, peppers, and a tasty sauce.